TefiC/wtm-udacity-scholars-nanodegree-resources/CONTRIBUTING.md

 If you've added a resource and you wish to include yourself in the contributors list (Contributors.md) please feel free to do so in your pull request : )

+#### Found a Typo?

+ Please send a pull request with the fix by creating a branch with a descriptive name and submitting the pull request from your branch to the project's master branch.

 ----

 If you have any questions, please create an issue and we can discuss it in more detail.

+We really appreciate your contributions.